oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/plug-pdb/plug-pdb.md

     For this lab, the page displays the default options *Target Host File System* and *Create the PDB from PDB Archive* selected.
 Use these options because you unplugged the PDB in the previous lab with the same options.

-	For creating the PDB, you must select **PDB Archive Location**.
+	For creating the PDB, you must specify **PDB Archive Location**.
 Click the magnifier icon next to this field to browse the PDB archive file.

-     > **Note:** Though you can type the template file name and location in this field, Oracle recommends that you use the file browser.
+     > **Note**: Though you can type the template file name and location in this field, Oracle recommends that you use the file browser.

 	 ![PDB Template Location](./images/plug-pdb-07-template-location.png " ")